jdesbonnet/RFM69_LPC812_firmware/readme.md

  * WDT timer set command working
  * MCU Unique ID working properly
  * Read MCU unique ID to auto implement V1B PCB hack

+# Programming field units

+Units can be programmed through SWD or UART.

+## UART programming

+Connect to UART with terminal emulator on programming header at 115200 bps.
+Hit RETURN a few times to wake and enter 'O' command to enter bootloader mode.
+Then disconnect terminal emulator and use ./scripts/flash.sh script to upload new firmware.